 Pictures of Tibet takes you on a journey through this enchanted land through a series of images taken on a recent trip to the “Roof of the World”.

 Bright blue skies and thin air, towering mountain peaks, turquoise lakes, yaks, monasteries and monks.
 These are some of the things you will experience in enchanting Tibet.
-Take a journey with us across this ancient and mystical land.
+Take a journey with us across this ancient and mystical land and enjoy this Tibet photo gallery.

 Pictures of Tibet – Qinghai Express